mernaadell/Social-Network/README.md

 ● About me.

+# Stage III: Browsing Friends and Send or Accept Friend requests:
+User should be able to add someone to his/her friend list.
+By sending friendship request to a buddy, this buddy should view the friendship requests that he/she has got in a place with the number of friend requests.
+Notes:
+### a.
+It's not required to have real time notification.
+### b.
+The friend requests number should be viewed in all screens.
+With a link to page having list of
+friend requests to accept/ reject them. c.
+Each user has a button “Friends” that will navigate to friends’ page and will list all friends for logged in user.
+Friends’ names will be hyperlinked so clicking on any friend’s name will navigate to his profile.

 # Note
 This project is done for Database class (Spring 2019) using PHP / HTML / CSS and JS/AJAX.